-Ful the yea roi die years chaca
+ror tile yea irs ended

-Deceml December 31,
+Decemb er 31,

 2021 2020

-Cash from operating activities -
+Cash from operating activities - -

 Cash used for investing activities - -

 Cash used for financing activities - -

 Net cash flows - -

 Beginning cash balance - -

-Ending cash balance
+Ending cash balance - -

 (i) Basis of presentation

 The condensed financial information reflects the accounts of the Company.
 The condensed financial information should be read in connection with the consolidated financial statements and notes thereto.
 The condensed financial information is presented as if the incorporation of the Company were in effect since January 1, 2020, and throughout the two years ended December 31, 2021.